micag2025/Toolkit_Google_ADK/README.md

 ### ADK Web UI:
 ![ADK_interface](https://github.com/micag2025/Toolkit_Google_ADK/blob/75e09d11b628e536a7a204335f88c19862173c18/Screenshot_27-12-2025_185359_127.0.0.1.jpeg)

+Below is a high-signal, comprehensive set of prompt examples designed to systematically test the application end-to-end, aligned with the agent architecture, routing rules, MCP integrations, and UI flows.
 After selecting the appropriate app (`app_01`) from the dropdown menu from the ADK Web UI:

 ### 1. Example Prompts: AI News
 1. AI news discovery: